phender5/CSC484D/Assignment1/README.md

 # QUESTION 4

-Used scipy signal implementations for sawtooth, square/pulse, and triangle waves.
+Use scipy signal implementations for sawtooth, square/pulse, and triangle waves.
 Create noise with math.random to get white noise.

 # QUESTION 5